 So we asked Electra Frost of Electra Frost Accounting to lift the lid on PAYG.
-In this 2 part blog series she shares some great tips and advice on how to approach PAYG as a freelancer or sole trader.
+In this blog she shares some great tips and advice on how to approach PAYG as a freelancer or sole trader.

 As a freelancer managing business finances can be stressful.
 Few things are more stressful than an unexpected bill from the Australian Tax Office (ATO).
 Especially if the effort has been made to stay on top of business finances and lodge a tax return on time.